sundarrajan-17/sundar-portfolio/README.md

 Sundarrajan's Portfolio

 Description:
     Welcome to my portfolio website!
-This project showcases my skills, projects and technologies used as a web developer.
+This project showcases my journey, skills, projects in the world of web development.

 Table of Contents: